laher/gothx.vim/README.md

 ### Disabling LSP-supported features in vim-go

-The main thing is to set `g:go_pls_enabled=0`, but there are a number of other LSP-supported features which vim-go solves in its own way.
-It seems like you can disable all of these using config.
+If you'd prefer to stick with vim-go but still avoid those feature-overlaps, the main thing you should do is to set `g:go_pls_enabled=0`.
+Note that there are a number of other LSP-supported features which vim-go solves in its own way.
+It seems like you can disable all of these using configuration settings.

-The following should get you most of the way there:
+The following should get you most of the way there.
+Please let me know if you find others:

 ```
 let g:go_gopls_enabled=0